aidanbartlett0/dubhacks/README.md

 1. We walk through every link on this page (its basically just links)
 2. In every link is a help guide, so we ask Perplexity AI to generate a list of 10 keyword phrases to represent the site (this will help with our search later on) and a short, 3 paragraph summary of the site.
 3. Once the summary and keywords are generated, we upload the site's raw text, the summary, keywords, and url to the MongoDB
+4. Stretch goal - Since we have to call Perplexity to summarize every website, runtime is pretty poor.
+Try and use basic multithreading to speed up this process for fun!
 \
 This has been done, and our database is populated with essentially a summarized UW student guide